jonnyhyman/AircraftRequirements/README.md

 Documentation is provided mostly in the code.

-- Note: AeroData.py supplies aerodynamic characteristics.
+- AeroData.py supplies aerodynamic characteristics.
 Specifically, Coefficient of Lift & Drag w.r.t. angle of attack
+- MinFlightE.py stands for "minimum flight energy", the original name I gave to this study.
+Parameters must be changed inline, not during runtime. (easy to change this though)